European Franchising – Trends and Developments

 Some of the most successful European franchises include:

 European franchises that are expanding internationally naturally tend to spread into bordering countries.
-Because the U.K and Scandinavian countries have long established commercial alliances, the export of and establishment of franchise brands among these countries is a natural outcome.
-Most other non-European or U.S. brands operating in the EU come from Canada or Australia.
+Because the UK and Scandinavian countries have long established commercial alliances, the export of and establishment of franchise brands among these countries is a natural outcome.
+Most other non-European or US brands operating in the EU come from Canada or Australia.

 Though many leading franchises are in the food industry, European franchising is proving to be as diverse as consumer demand, with many businesses catering to home services, automotive repair, lodging, retail merchandise, education, travel, dry cleaning, construction and many other industries.